jatwalh/markestactone/README.md

     give best result in india as coutry with any city because almost all airports of india are in Database and data of the coutries are limited ==>

+    ** i have deployed this project on Free instances of render with speed of  only 0.1 cpu so if reloading gose on , it will take minimun 50 sec or more to restart the peoject so plz wait if not wokring then check the project on local mode ***

 < == How to run this project on LOCAL MODE ==>

 Step 1. download the zip file and unzip it , navigate to the root folder